yk930608/COMPSCI520-HW2/expense_tracker/README.md

 ```

 You should be able to view the GUI of the project upon successful compilation.
+## Filtering by Amount
+Allow user to filter added transactions amount by upper bound and lower bound.
+## Filtering by Category
+Allow user to filter added transactions amount by its category.
 ## Java Version
 This code is compiled with ```openjdk 17.0.7 2023-04-18```.
 Please update your JDK accordingly if you face any incompatibility issue.